nicholaswmin/generic-repo/README.md

 ### `get(knex, filter)`

-- Returns an instance that matches the filter
+- Returns an instance that matches the filter.
 - Returns `undefined` if no instance is found.

 ```javascript